 This illustrates how critical it is to actively increase species diversity where possible.
 Most pests and diseases (like emerald ash borer and Dutch elm disease) only attack a specific species or genus of plants.
 By diversifying species, we can ensure that the regional forest is resilient to these attacks.
 CRTI recommends that municipalities strive to have no more than 15% of a single family, 10% of a genus, and 5% of a species in their plantings.
 These guidelines should be met not only across the whole municipality, but at smaller scales like individual blocks.

-Glenview has a very similar species composition to the municipal average, and this may lead to a forest that is susceptible to pests.
-Planting underrepresented species could increase resiliency.
+Crystal Lake has similar composition to the region as a whole, with an abundance of maples, honeylocust and linden.
+This may lead to a forest that is susceptible to pests.

 Tree Size Class Distribution